IRS Form 1099-DA Explained – The New Crypto Tax Form for 2026 Filing

 - Cost basis (for covered transactions where the broker tracked it)

-- Whether gain is short-term or long-term
+- Whether the gain is short-term or long-term

-- The digital asset sold
+- The specific digital asset sold

 Who Must File 1099-DA?